lprfernandes/learning_net/ASP.NET Core.md

         }

 ## ViewComponentResult
-We can also return a ViewComponentResult with the same use cases and logic of the PartialViewResult
+We can also return a ViewComponentResult with the same use cases and logic of the PartialViewResult.

 1st we have to send the html response with the view, the button and the script to fetch the action response.
 2nd controller must have the action that returns a ComponentViewResult that contains the list.